bufbuild/protoc-gen-grpc-py/README.md

 </div>

-It's a compatibility layer for projects already built on [grpcio](https://pypi.org/project/grpcio/): the generated clients and servicers plug into your existing gRPC channels and servers, but serialize `protobuf-py` messages directly — so you can upgrade to a better Protobuf without touching your RPC stack.
+It's a compatibility layer for projects already built on [grpcio](https://pypi.org/project/grpcio/).
+The generated clients and servicers plug into your existing gRPC channels and servers, but serialize `protobuf-py` messages directly.
+This lets you upgrade to a better Protobuf package without touching your RPC stack.

 > [!TIP]
 > For new projects, use [Connect for Python](https://github.com/connectrpc/connect-py) instead.
 Connect speaks the gRPC and gRPC-Web protocols in addition to its own, so existing gRPC clients can call a Connect server unchanged.
-But you also get plain-HTTP APIs you can `curl`, first-class streaming, and generated clients for **every major language**, including your frontend. `protoc-gen-grpc-py` exists so current gRPC codebases can get the improvements of `protobuf-py` today.
+But you also get plain HTTP APIs you can `curl`, first-class streaming, and generated clients for **every major language**, including your frontend. `protoc-gen-grpc-py` only exists so current gRPC codebases can get the improvements of `protobuf-py` today without a full rewrite.

 ## Quickstart